We want your journey to study in the U.S. to be as easy as possible. Review the information below to make sure you are prepared for the process.

 Evidence of your intent to depart the U.S. upon completion of your studies

-Financial documentation showing how you will pay for education, living, and travel costs - we recommend taking your Statement of Financial Support and a bank statement or letter from your bank confirming the necessary funds
+Current financial documentation showing how you will pay for education, living, and travel costs - we recommend taking your Statement of Financial Support and a bank statement or letter from your bank confirming the necessary funds (make sure your financial records are no older than 6 months)

 A consular officer will review these documents and interview you in English to see if you are qualified to receive a student visa.
 Be prepared to answer questions about your program of study, why you chose Missouri State University, and what you plan to do once you complete your studies.
 The interviewer will likely ask you about your answers on documents and forms you have submitted.
 It is important to demonstrate capability to meet financial requirements and how you plan to use your degree once you return home.